Biden, Dems get low marks on spending talks: AP-NORC poll

 Fewer say funding for child care (40%) or paid family leave (27%) should be high priorities, but majorities say they should at least be moderate priorities.

 Biden has originally called for up to 12 weeks of paid family and medical leave, allowing workers to get their wages partially replaced in the event of a new child or to care for a seriously ill loved one.
-But the paid leave program is at risk of being dropped from the bill amid pressure from Manchin and others to reduce the bill’s overall price tag.
+But the paid leave program was not included in the framework unveiled by the White House on Thursday.

 Ryan Guyer, 40, of Flagstaff, Ariz., views health care, child care and climate change as high priorities.
 He said he’s not against paid family leave and believes it can provide important dividends.
 Still, he called it a moderate priority because most people have gotten by for a long time without it and he wonders if it “can be kicked down the road again.”